Dinner with Friends Abroad

 Highlights

-• Explore Bordeaux and the best of the Basque Country with food experts Alec Lobrano, Nancy Silverton, Ruth Reichl, and Laurie Ochoa, discovering the nuances and delights of Bordeaux and Basque cuisine while reveling in the camaraderie of fellow food-lovers
+- Discover the simple foods of Southern Italy with food experts Nancy Silverton, Ruth Reichl, Alec Lobrano and Laurie Ochoa while reveling in the camaraderie of fellow food-lovers

 Itinerary